 Instrument Complexity Indicator

+NCD programme Simple

 Fund-based/Non-fund based bank lines - Others Simple

-Commercial paper programme Very Simple
+CP programme Very Simple

-\ Subject to change as per terms of issuance
+^{} Subject to change based on terms of issuance of the proposed amount

 The Complexity Indicator refers to the ease with which the returns associated with the rated instrument could be estimated.
 It does not indicate the risk related to the timely payments on the instrument, which is rather indicated by the instrument's credit rating.
 It also does not indicate the complexity associated with analysing an entity's financial, business, industry risks or complexity related to the structural, transactional or legal aspects.
 Details on the complexity levels of the instruments are available on ICRA's website: Click Here